 If the NIST Grants Officer, with NIST MEP's recommendation, approves the Center's request, the UFF from the previous operating year will be applied towards the NIST funding for the upcoming operating year, as specifically directed in writing by the NIST Grants Officer.

-If there are remaining Federal funds at the end of a five-year award period, these remaining funds will be de-obligated.
+Any Federal funds remaining at the end of a five-year award period will be de-obligated.

-14. REPORTING REQUIREMENTS
+14. Reporting Requirements

 Unless otherwise required by a Special Award Condition, the following reporting requirements shall apply to MEP cooperative agreements: